-By December 1st, the student must schedule a mid-year review with their Society Director and produce a summary of their activities supported by a progress letter from the mentor or sponsor.
+The student must schedule a mid-year review with their Society Director and produce a summary of their activities along with a cover sheet signed by the mentor or sponsor by February 1st for students who enrolled in the enrichment year following year 1 and by November 1st for students who enrolled in the enrichment year during year 2.
 This report will be shared by the Society Director with the Committee on Promotions.

-By May 1st, the student must schedule a final review with their Society Director and share a formal report documenting their activities and outcomes.
-This report must be signed by the mentor and/or sponsor, which will be presented at the June meeting of the Committee on Promotions.
+Two months prior to re-entry into the DMD program, the student must schedule a final review with their Society Director and share a formal report documenting their activities and outcomes.
+This report must also include a cover sheet signed by the mentor and/or sponsor, which will be presented at a meeting of the Committee on Promotions.

-Other Programs:

-Students pursuing enrichment experiences in community service, global and public health, public policy, etc. must submit a written report documenting their work and may present the work at an appropriate forum.
+Enrichment Year Timeline and Checklist: